 Panama City Beach

 The old Panama City Beach reputation of a college spring break destination has dissipated over the years.
-Today, it’s a family-friendly environment with plenty of things to do including viewing marine life at Gulf World Marine Park, camping at St Andrew’s State Park, Shipwreck Island Waterpark, or swimming in freshwater springs.
+Today, it’s one of the best Florida vacation spots for a family-friendly environment.
+Panama City Beach offers plenty of things to do including viewing marine life at Gulf World Marine Park, camping at St Andrew’s State Park, Shipwreck Island Waterpark, or swimming in freshwater springs.

 I’ll always have a soft spot for Gainesville after spending my college years there.
 This funky college town has a lot of personalities.
 Weird, eclectic, artsy: there are lots of words to describe the atmosphere around town, but most importantly it is fun.
 From craft coffee to vintage shops to dive bars, there are lots of places to explore in Gainesville.